TomfromBerlin/Zsh-Disk-Guard/README.md

 <details><summary>Standard Unix tools</summary>

-- df: Displays the free disk space.
-Only mounted partitions are displayed.
+- df: Checks and displays the free disk space.
+Only mounted partitions are checked.
-- stat: Used here to display the file system status instead of the file status
+- stat: Used here to determine the file system status instead of the file status.
-- du: Displays the used disk space.
+- du: Checks and displays the used disk space.

 </details>